On the (In)Security of Loading Machine Learning Models: Survey on User Perception (RQ3)

 \subsection{Results Interpretation}

-These results highlight a clear shift in user perception introduced by the presence of specific flags in the model loading function, particularly among participants who did not identify themselves as belonging to cybersecurity-related fields.
+These results highlight a clear shift in user perception driven by the presence of specific flags in the model-loading function, particularly among participants who did not identify as cybersecurity experts.
 Notably, the results indicate a stronger influence of \texttt{safe\_mode} compared to \texttt{weights\_only}.
-This discrepancy may be due to users perceiving the need to manually define and instantiate the model (as required by \texttt{weights\_only=True}) as an additional source of risk.
-At the same time, factors such as flag naming also contribute to shaping users’ sense of security, as suggested by higher confidence with \texttt{weights\_only=False} than with \texttt{safe\_mode=False}, a pattern that reverses when both are \texttt{True}.

-Finally, the survey results confirm that hub-level scanning features also have a significant effect on user perception.
+This discrepancy may stem from users perceiving the need to manually define and instantiate the model (required by \texttt{weights\_only=True}) as an additional source of risk.
+At the same time, it may also reflect how different flag-naming choices shape users’ perception of security.
+Finally, the results confirm that hub-level scanning features also have a significant effect on user perception.